-15.11 Protected Characteristics
+15.2 Protected Characteristics

-Child on child abuse is often motivated by prejudice against particular groups, for example, on grounds of race, religion, gender, sexual orientation, gender identity, special educational needs and/or disability, or because a child is adopted or has caring responsibilities.
+Child on child abuse is often motivated by prejudice against particular groups, for example, on grounds of race, religion, gender, sexual orientation, gender identity, special educational needs and/or disability, or because a child is looked after, is adopted or has caring responsibilities.
 It might be motivated by actual differences between children, or perceived differences.
-All incidents of child-on-child abuse, both physical and emotional, on the basis of protected characteristics is taken extremely seriously.
+All incidents of child-on-child abuse, both physical, verbal, and emotional, on the basis of protected characteristics is taken extremely seriously.